 Docker-wide cleanup

-When clawker-specific cleanup isn’t enough, use Docker’s built-in commands to reclaim space from all Docker resources — not just clawker’s:
+When clawker-specific cleanup isn’t enough, use Docker’s built-in commands to reclaim space from all Docker resources — not just clawker’s:Checking disk usage

 Recommended routine

-clawker image prune — old images are usually the biggest win
+clawker image prune— old images are usually the biggest win - If builds are still failing, run

-docker system prune as a last resort for a broader sweep
+docker system pruneas a last resort for a broader sweep